hopsoft/coast/README.md

 &nbsp;

-I know, I know... you're wondering, "don't other libs *such as ActiveScaffold* already provide RESTfulness?"
+I know, I know... you're wondering, "don't other libs, *such as ActiveScaffold*, already provide RESTfulness?"

 Some certainly do, but how many do it with a single 200 line file with security as a top priority?

 &nbsp;

 ### Works best when you stick to Rails conventions.

 *Actually... bad things happen if you stray from the straight & narrow.*

+&nbsp;

 ## Quick-start for the lazy